 I have a few favorite places to get drinks in the Hague.
 All are close to the city center, but closer to the train station, perfect for a nightcap before you head out of the Hague.

 Syndicaat is a vintage-inspired cocktail speakeasy in the heart of Chinatown.
 Hidden behind a secret door, you’ll find the entrance to this lovely little bar, which has jazz music on weekends.
 The cocktails are made with Van Kleef gin, so you can’t go wrong with a bespoke cocktail here!
-(Closed for the summer.)

 De Paas is my favorite beer bar in the Hague.
 This cozy brown bar along Bierkade has a great selection of local beer, knowledgeable bartenders, and a cozy atmosphere.
 It’s quiet here with minimal music.
 In summer, you can sit out on the boat in the canal to enjoy your beer.
 What else could you want?
 (Click for more beer cafes in the Hague.)

 Where to stay in the Hague